jrlmx/repl-games/README.md

 If you don't have Go installed, you can download it from the official website: https://golang.org/ Or I reccomend using <a href="https://webinstall.dev/">webi</a> to install it.

-Then navigate to the project directory and run the following command(s):
+Then navigate to the project directory and run the following command(s) in your terminal:

 ```bash
 go build -o out && ./out